New York University Abu Dhabi: Faculty and research

 NYU Abu Dhabi maintains an international faculty and researchers working in the university's facilities.

 NYU Abu Dhabi's Library of Arabic Literature (LAL) offers Arabic editions and English translations of significant works of Arabic literature, with an emphasis on the seventh to nineteenth centuries.
 In its first three years, LAL published nine volumes — on literature, law, religion, biography, and mysticism.

 Akkasah Center for Photography at NYU Abu Dhabi collects antique photos from around the Middle East to capture the region's societal transformation over the last century.
-In its first year, more than 10,000 photos were curated.
+In its first year, over 12,900 photos were curated.

 Notable faculty

 Notable current and former faculty include: